SBA Coronavirus Assistance Program Apply for a Paycheck Protection Program Loan

 No payments for 6 months

-The Paycheck Protection Program is part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-This $350 billion program will provide small businesses with cash-flow assistance through 100 percent federally guaranteed loans.
-This program can function like a non-taxable grant for your business.
+The Paycheck Protection Program (PPP) is part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+This $669 billion program provides small businesses with cash-flow assistance through 100% federally guaranteed loans.
+A PPP loan has a maturity of 2-to-5 years, an interest rate of 1.00%, and can function like a non-taxable grant for eligible businesses.

 Any small businesses that have been affected by COVID-19 with 500 or fewer employees and were in operation on February 15, 2020.
 This includes sole proprietorship, independent contractors, eligible self-employed individual, non-profit organizations, and tribal concerns.